Additive Direct Composite Restorations (ADCR) in the Anterior Area

 Current evidence-based research supporting this technique will be presented.

-The course will cover a minimally invasive approach for the restoration of both vital and devital teeth in the anterior area.
+The course will cover an additive approach for the restoration of both vital and devital teeth in the anterior area.
 Tooth whitening procedures will be presented as a mean to preserve as much tooth structure as possible (Deliperi, 2008); a step-by-step protocol will guide clinicians to “go additive” in most direct anterior applications!
 Participants will learn how to mimic both the mamelon expression, the incisal characterization and the incisal halo.

-Particular attention will be given to the ultra-conservative restoration of discolored and structurally compromised teeth as well as teeth resistant to bleaching procedure.
+Particular attention will be given to the non invasive restoration of discolored and structurally compromised teeth as well as teeth resistant to bleaching procedure.
 A fiber lay down protocol will be presented to increase the fracture toughness of these teeth.

 Attendees will also learn how to integrate direct composite and indirect porcelain restorations in a patient smile.